cbkinase/Smack/README.md

 Use Docker to run the application locally:

-1. Clone this repository.
+1. Clone this repository
-2. Run `bash start-docker.sh` in the root directory of the project.
+2. Run `bash start-docker.sh` in the root directory of the project
-3. Your SQLite database will automatically persist on a Docker volume.
+3. Your SQLite database will automatically persist on a Docker volume
-4. Your nginx server will be available at `localhost:8080`, acting as a reverse proxy to route requests to the web application's services.
+4. Your nginx server will be available at `localhost:8080`, acting as a reverse proxy to route requests to the web application's services

+### Caveats to Running Locally

 Please note that the attachment feature will not work locally until you provide AWS S3 credentials.
 To do so, you must specify the following environment variables:

 - `S3_BUCKET` - the name of your S3 bucket
 - `S3_KEY` - your access key ID
 - `S3_SECRET` - your secret access key

+In addition, you must specify the following environment variables to enable the sending of account activation emails:

+- `MAIL_USERNAME` - the email address to send from
+- `MAIL_PASSWORD` - the password to your mailbox
+- `SMACK_ADMIN` - the email address to send from
+- `MAIL_SERVER` - the SMTP server you choose

+To enable OAuth2 integration, you must also specify the following for each authentication provider:
+- Google:
+    - `GOOGLE_CLIENT_ID` - your Google OAuth 2.0 Client ID
+    - `GOOGLE_CLIENT_SECRET` - your Google OAuth 2.0 Client secret

+- ... more providers coming in the future!